stxphanx30/Poe-part-2-Prog7311/README.md

 # Agri-Energy Connect

-**Agri-Energy Connect** is more than a platform — it's a movement.
+**Agri-Energy Connect** is more than a platform,  it's a movement.
 Rooted in the South African landscape, it reimagines the future of farming by seamlessly blending agriculture with renewable energy.
 Built on a dynamic MVC architecture, it empowers farmers and innovators to collaborate, implement sustainable practices, and unlock the true potential of green technology.
 Agri-Energy Connect lights the path toward a smarter, cleaner, and more resilient agricultural future.

 ## Table of Contents